General

 If my application is successful, when will the funding period start?

-If our application is successful, when will the grant payment be made?
+If my application is successful, when will the grant payment be made?

 You will receive a Common Funding Agreement if your application is successful.